Settimana Ciclistica Italiana

-The Settimana Ciclistica Italiana is a professional bicycle road race held through out Italy.
+The Settimana Ciclistica Italiana is a professional bicycle road race held throughout Italy.
 Its first edition took place in July 2021, as part of the UCI Europe Tour as a 2.1 category event.
 The race normally runs over five days over hilly terrain.

 Overall Winners

 Classifications

 As of the 2021 edition, the jerseys worn by the leaders of the individual classifications are: